Position: Law clerk

 Required education, experience, knowledge, skills and abilities

-• One to two years of experience in advocacy, research and/or government is encouraged.
+• One or two prior experiences in advocacy, research and/or government is encouraged.
 This could include political advocacy, campaign or public policy research and/or experience on Capitol Hill

 • Excellent verbal and written communications skills